Let me ask you something. How many coffee mugs do you own? Do you even know?

 Just like there’s more than one way to peel a carrot, options abound when it comes to decluttering.
 You could take Dave Bruno’s 100 Thing Challenge, approach it room by room or play the popular 30-day minimalism game.

 Another option is to employ the gentle art of Swedish death cleaning, which sounds more macabre than it is.
-(If you’re not convinced it’s a good idea, here’s what I learnt from cleaning out my parents’ home.)
+(I learnt a ton from cleaning out my parents’ home.)

 Figuring out how to declutter when you don’t know where to begin can be tricky.
 When you’re surrounded by stuff it’s easy to feel overwhelmed.
 Similar in theory to Anne Lamott’s Bird by Bird approach, my suggestion is to take it mug by mug.